Dissipative dynamics of an interacting spin system with collective damping: Conclusions

-In conclusion, we have analyzed the non-equilibrium dynamics in a long range interaction Heisenberg model coupled to bath and driven by the dissipation at each site due to flipping of spin (spontaneous emission ) .
-We have shown that this long range model can be mapped to collective bosonic mode with $\phi^4$-type self interaction and thus to multimode Dick model with $\phi^4$ nonlinearity.
-Using the Keldysh field theory, we have shown in the thermodynamic limit that the system boson density has a power law behavior with the critical exponent depending on the values of decay constant $k$ and the type of spectral density used.
+In conclusion, we have analyzed the non-equilibrium dynamics in a long range interaction Heisenberg model coupled to bath and driven by the dissipation at each site due to flipping of spin (spontaneous emission ).
+We have shown that Holstein-Primakoff transformation cannot be faithfully applied to the entire range of the parameters of the model.
+In a limited domain of parameter values, we have mapped IRHM to a multimode Dicke model with non-linearities.
+Using the Keldysh field theory, we have shown in the thermodynamic limit that the system boson density has a power law behavior with the critical exponent depending on the values of decay constant $\kappa$ and the type of spectral density used.

 Also that , an effective temperature arise due to dissipation, and is shown to be depend linearly on the effective coupling $\gamma$, independent of the cutoff frequency of the bath in wide class of bath spectral densities.
 It is shown that the fluctuations due to cubic field terms in the perturbation expansion violate $\mathcal{Z}_2$-symmetry and modify the mean field critical point.
-Near the steady state, however it can be shown that the dynamics is generically described by a thermodynamic universality class \cite{MQLU,Alexy} of $\phi^4$-theory of Landau and Ginzburg .
+Near the steady state, however it can be shown that the dynamics is generically described by a thermodynamic universality class \cite{17,56} of $\phi^4$-theory of Landau and Ginzburg .
 The emergent thermal character of driven-dissipative systems may be expected as the quantum coherence is lost to dissipation.